How to install Beamer using our API?

 Here’s what the response to that request would look like:

 The JSON response includes two properties: count, which is the total count of unread posts matching the query, and url, which is the URL of your feed to show to your user.

 An example case of using this in a native mobile app, for example, would be showing the count number over a certain button in your site (just as our embed script does), and then opening the feed URL in a webview when clicking on that button.

 Taking advantage of userId

-If you are on the Pro plan and have multi-device synchronization enabled, you can skip the dateFrom parameter and just keep the userId parameter instead.
+If you are on the Pro or Enterprise plan and have multi-device synchronization enabled, you can skip the dateFrom parameter and just keep the userId parameter instead.
 This userId should be a unique identifier for your user (your own app’s user id).

 When doing this, we will store the last time your user visited your Beamer’s feed, so the unread posts will only be counted from that date on – no need to explicitly send a date in the request.
 This is helpful if you don’t want to keep record of this date in your side, or if your users regularly enter your app from different devices.